-Today, it’s possible to ship a small package from China to the US for less than it costs to send that same package between some US states.
+Today, it’s possible to ship a small package from China to the US for less than it costs to send that same package domestically within the US.

 And it’s much cheaper to ship goods from China to the US than the other way around.

 This is why websites like AliExpress are so popular and marketplaces like Amazon and eBay are packed full of Chinese products.